 The University faculty, staff and administrators recognize that the discipline of fasting can sometimes be improperly motivated, misunderstood or abused.
 For this reason, the University recommends the following guidelines for students who are considering undertaking a fast.
 Fasting is a spiritual discipline approved by God.
 Although the Scriptures do not establish fasting as a requirement for everyone, God does unquestionably call some individuals to fast at particular times for particular reasons.
 As a general point of guidance, therefore, fasting should always be entered into as a response to God's call and should always have some spiritual purpose as its primary motivation.
 The discipline of fasting should be entered into freely; externally imposed expectations (such as peer pressure) as well as self-imposed expectations are both improper motivations.
-The discipline of fasting should seek to understand what the Scriptures say about fasting.
+The discipline of fasting should be entered into knowingly, anyone who feels called to fast should seek to understand what the Scriptures say about fasting.
 It also means that information and advice should be sought from spiritual authorities as well as health and mental wellness experts.
 Moreover, as a university community, we advise students who suffer from health disorders or who have other physical or psychological conditions that could limit their activity or require monitoring not to engage in fasting.